chinanf-boy/awesome-stars/README.md

 ## HTML

+- [eqcss](https://github.com/eqcss/eqcss) - EQCSS is a CSS Reprocessor that introduces Element Queries, Scoped CSS, a Parent selector, and responsive JavaScript to all browsers IE8 and up
 - [pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [ServiceWorker](https://github.com/w3c/ServiceWorker) - The Service Worker Specification https://w3c.github.io/ServiceWorker/
 - [intro.js](https://github.com/usablica/intro.js) - A better way for new feature introduction and step-by-step users guide for your website and project.